lsst-sqre/sasquatch/docs/environments.rst

 Summit
 ------

-Sasquatch production environemtn at the Summit.
+Sasquatch production environment at the Summit.
 This instance collects engineering data from the Summit and is the primary source of EFD data.

-Intended audience: Observers and Commissioning team at the Summit
+Intended audience: Observers and the Commissioning team at the Summit

 - Chronograf: ``https://summit-lsp.lsst.codes/chronograf``